NeonOstrich/Matplotlib-challenge/README.md

 ## Organization
-Within "Matplotlib-challenge" you will find this "README.md" file which provides an explanation of my analysis.
+Within this repository you will find this "README.md" file which provides an explanation of my analysis.
 You will also find the folder, "PyMaceuticals" which contains my Python code in a Jupyter Notebook file, as well as a "Data" folder.
 The "Data" folder contains two documents "Mouse_metadata.csv" and "Study_results.csv" which are used in this analysis.